koffeeboi/SlugPings/README.md

   remotes/github/master
 ```

-If you do not see the master branch nor the dev branch, contact that owner of the repository.
+If you do not see the master branch nor the dev branch, contact the owner of the repository.
 Examples of `dev` and `master` branches.
 ```bash
   remotes/github/dev
   remotes/github/master